alex23lemm/monai-on-aws-resources/README.md

-# MONAI on AWS resources
+# MONAI and FLARE on AWS resources

 Below, you will find a list with all publicly available MONAI on AWS resources.